oxivanisher/bluetooth_2_usb/README.md

 **Key characteristics:**
 - **Independent operation**: Works regardless of relay state (even when you're using the Pi desktop locally)
 - **Activity-aware**: Timer resets whenever you use your Bluetooth keyboard or mouse
-- **Random movement**: Moves 1 pixel in random directions (up, down, left, right, or diagonally) to appear more natural
+- **Random movement**: Moves 2 pixels in random directions (up, down, left, right, or diagonally) to appear more natural
 - **Toggle shortcut**: Press `CTRL` + `SHIFT` + `F11` (default) to enable/disable the jiggler without restarting the service
 - **No interference**: Operates only on the USB OTG output, never affects local Pi input